tech-drew/mini-rack-home-lab/docs/networking-equipment-analysis.md

 **Conclusion**

-For my setup, I chose MikroTik equipment due to its enterprise-grade features, flexibility, and extensive configuration options, making it ideal for learning advanced networking in a home lab environment.
-The RB5009 PoE router handles routing, firewall, VLANs, and other Layer 3 functionality for my needs.
+For my setup, I chose MikroTik equipment for its enterprise-grade features, flexibility, and extensive configuration options, making it ideal for learning advanced networking in a home lab.

 One notable limitation is that MikroTik Wi-Fi lacks robust client roaming support.
 While a single MikroTik AP performs well, multiple APs in the same network often exhibit poor handoff behavior, making roaming unreliable.
 Based on my experience as a SysAdmin with a CCNA background, roaming was a consistent problem that I was unable to fully resolve.
 Some users report success using advanced CAPsMAN configurations, but in practice, achieving smooth multi-AP roaming with MikroTik APs can be difficult.
 I would not recommend using MikroTik APs for multi-AP Wi-Fi deployments.
 These issues were observed on RouterOS 7.10–7.17.

 In hindsight, a more balanced approach for multi-AP setups would be to pair the MikroTik RB5009 router with Ubiquiti APs managed via a Cloud Key.

 I have not personally tested TP-Link Omada or Ruckus equipment.
-I deployed a full Ubiquiti setup at my parents’ house with multiple APs, and Wi-Fi stability and performance were excellent.
+I deployed a full Ubiquiti setup at my parents’ house with multiple APs, and Wi-Fi stability and performance have been excellent.
 However, the Ubiquiti Dream Router 7 has a relatively underpowered CPU and is more prosumer-focused than enterprise-grade in terms of features.

 For my home network and lab, the MikroTik router alone meets all routing and firewall requirements.
 While next-generation enterprise routers exist, they are generally cost-prohibitive for home use.
 If more advanced firewall or routing capabilities are needed in the future, adding an OPNsense router is a viable option.